RamVasuthevan/Personal-Website/website/police-spotting.markdown

 title: Police Spotting
 ---

-Some people like to bird watch.
+Some people like to birdwatch.
 I like to police spot.
-How police departments are organized says interesting something about society that they serve.
+How police departments are organized says something interesting about the society that they serve

 ### [Toronto Community Housing Community Safety Unit](https://www.torontohousing.ca/current-tenants/tenant-safety/community-safety-unit)
 {% comment %}
 - They were in an SUV
 - Their car said special constable
-- I didn't know that THC has their own police, I was kinda surprised
+- I didn't know that Toronto Community Housing has their own police, I was kinda surprised
 {% endcomment %}
 - Date: 2024-06-04
 - Location: McCaul St & Dundas St W, Toronto